Black activists warn Facebook hasn't done enough to stop racist harassment

 “Their algorithms are off,” says Conner of the ACLU.
 “People are risking their lives in order to ensure that there is equality for Black people.
 And Facebook can really be a part of ensuring that people see that.
 But with the algorithms, the way that it is now with proactive tech…it has not been in favor of Black activists and organizers.”

 “People get blocked all the time for just saying the word ‘white,'” Faison recently reiterated.
 “It’s all still the same.”
-Meanwhile, Facebook has allowed threats against Faison and BLM activists to remain up.
-In early June, one man whose page appears dedicated to harassing BLM activists, posted a video of Faison with an all-caps message: “I WOULD LOVE TO WAKE UP TO THE NEWS THAT SOMEONE OFFED THIS EVIL BITCH.”
+Meanwhile, Facebook has allowed threats against Faison and other BLM activists to remain up.
+In early June, one man whose page appears dedicated to harassing BLM activists posted a video of Faison with an all-caps message: “I WOULD LOVE TO WAKE UP TO THE NEWS THAT SOMEONE OFFED THIS EVIL BITCH.”
 As one commenter on the BLM Sacramento Facebook page wrote, “Facebook is so ridiculous.
 I reported his page and profile and the crazy posts hes made and everything came back as meeting community standards.
 HOW?
 What he said about Tanya is basically a death threat.”
 It’s not clear if Facebook ultimately took any action, but at some point the harasser changed “offed” to “offended.”
 The post remains up, and in context, the threat remains clear.
 Another post last month by the same harasser read that “I’d like to give a shout out to all the good people that have been making looters disappear and never be seen again.”
 The message, which was followed by an emoji of two beers clinking together, was set against a skull-theme backdrop.
 It is still up.

 Such threats, coupled with activists’ own pages and posts coming down or being deleted, “hinders the work” of racial justice organizers, Faison says.
 “If they’re not able to go on social media, they can’t go live when something’s happening.
 It impacts what we’re doing.
 It impacts it in a huge way because we use social media platforms to inform people.”
 The number of videos of police brutality that went viral during the first weeks of the protests make it clear that access to social media is, indeed, crucial to such activists.